 Army regulations require members of this branch to provide “regular and adequate support” to their children.
 The regulations provide further guidelines for setting minimum support amounts.
-Army service members may be required to pay this amount even if there is no other court order or written agreement that requires them to pay child support.
+Army service members may be required to pay this amount even if there is no other Alabama court order or written agreement that requires them to pay child support.

 The experienced Huntsville military divorce attorneys at Leigh Daniel Family Law are extremely careful to negotiate appropriate child custody arrangements and child support payments that fit within both the service member’s ability to pay and the guidelines established by Alabama law.
 Contact us today to schedule a case consultation.

 One of the first questions to be answered in any divorce proceeding is how the couple will split the marital assets.
-“Assets” include anything of value that the couple own in the marriage, from the house and cars to frequent-flyer miles and retirement accounts.
+“Assets” include anything of value that the couple owns in the marriage, from the house and cars to frequent-flyer miles and retirement accounts.

 Because a retirement account often represents a couple’s single largest investment, it often takes center stage during discussions about how to divide the marital assets.

 Normally, Alabama divorce laws govern how retirement funds are split between a divorcing couple.
 When one spouse is a member of the military, though, the Uniformed Services Former Spouses’ Protection Act (USFSPA) also affects the divorce proceedings.
 Generally speaking:

 If the marriage lasted for 10 years or longer while one spouse was on active duty, the civilian spouse may have a right to part of the servicemember spouse’s retirement pay.

 Will a Military Provide Me with a Lawyer for My Divorce?

 Government lawyers who serve members of the Armed Forces generally do so only in criminal proceedings.
 These lawyers may be prohibited from representing you or your spouse in any civil case, including divorce proceedings.